Jason Chee: Early life and education

 Chee was born in 1983 in Singapore to parents, Chee Kwok Chor and Chua Ah Lek His father, Chee, of Shanghainese descent, worked as a vegetable seller until his retirement in 2011.
 His mother, Chua, was a seamstress who died in 2011 due to kidney failure at the age of 65.

 Chee studied at Westlake Primary School, Guangyang Secondary School and then Ngee Ann Polytechnic.
+According to Chee, he played table tennis from a young age and represented Westlake Primary School in the sport.

 Military career

 While at Guangyang Secondary School, Chee joined the Boys' Brigade due to his admiration of their uniforms and marching.

-After his polytechnic education, Chee enlisted in the Republic of Singapore Navy.
-He served as a Military Expert-2 on board the RSS Endeavour at Changi Naval Base.
+Chee later enlisted in the Republic of Singapore Navy as a regular serviceman.

-On 10 December 2012, Chee had a serious accident when he was caught between a motorised winch and a berthing rope he was checking on.
-The incident caused Chee to lose both his legs, his left arm (with his dominant left hand), one whole right finger and parts of two other right fingers.
+While holding the rank of Military Expert-2 and serving as a weapon systems supervisor, Chee had a serious accident on 10 December 2012 on board the RSS Endeavour at Changi Naval Base.
+Chee was caught between a motorised winch and a berthing rope he was checking on, causing Chee to lose both his legs, his left arm (with his dominant left hand), one whole right finger and parts of two other right fingers.

 Chee's accident resulted in Singaporeans coming forward to donate O+ blood, prompting the National Blood Programme to assure that there were already enough blood supplies for Chee and "clarify that directed and replacement donations (where families and friends are obliged to donate blood for the patient or to replace blood used by the patient) are not practised in Singapore".
 Chee was hospitalized until June 2013.
 He had had phantom limb pain for three or four months, but had dealt with it by not thinking of his missing limbs.

 In June 2014, Chee returned to work in the Singapore Navy, it being 18 months after his accident; he was assigned to be an operations supervisor in 191 Squadron.
 Concurrently, Chee was also studying for a degree in mathematics at the Singapore University of Social Sciences; such education was a wish of his late mother.

 In 2017, Chee was a desk-bound training specialist at Changi Naval Base.